How to Dry Basement Floors After Water Intrusion

 • Avoid turning off equipment at night during active drying

-• Monitor humidity levels and keep them as low as possible
+• Monitor humidity levels and keep them consistently low during active drying

 Remove Moisture-Prone Materials